-Let us take a look at ten such government girl child schemes in India that seek to inspire India to love and nurture the girl child.
+Let us take a look at ten government schemes that seek to inspire India to love and nurture the girl child.

-Here, we can look at the 10 most prevalent girl schemes of 2021.
+Here, we can look at the 10 most prevalent government schemes girl child.

 Prime Minister Narendra Modi unveiled the Beti Bachao Beti Padhao (BBBP) Scheme in Panipat, Haryana, on January 22, 2015.
 The primary aim of this program is to protect girls from social problems such as gender-based abortions and to promote girl-child education throughout the world.